pnarasingarao/basespace-help/_docs/articles/descriptive/introduction-to-basemount.md

 ##ChangeLog

-### Mon Jan 18 2016 - v0.11.0 Alpha
+### Mon Jan 18 2016 - v0.11.1 Alpha
 - Proxy support
-- The "Files" directories are not symlinks anymore
+- "Files" directories are not symlinks anymore
-- BSFS plugin
+- Run Files are automatically mounted, now that they load more interactively
 - .basemount directories for BaseSpaceCLI support
+- BSFS available as a plugin

 ### Fri Jul 24 2015 - v0.1.0 Alpha
 - Initial release